Is it possible to enjoy hiking with kids?

 You’ll always need more water than you think when hiking.
 Pack lots of light snacks – nuts, protein bars, fruit and sandwiches.

-You want low sugar, high energy.
+Make the snacks healthy with low sugar, high energy.
 We love to take a batch of our chocolate nut protein balls.
+You can have the sugary treat as a reward at the end if you want.

 Everybody’s energy is better in the morning.
 And if you’re in a HOT location you’ll want to beat the heat of the day, or a place that tends to get afternoon thunderstorms you’ll want to avoid those too!